-D. Curricula and Instruction G-5.01 Excellence in Education
+D. Curricula and Instruction

-The Michigan Association of School Boards urges local and intermediate boards of education to promote educational excellence in our schools by setting high standards for academic performance and affording each student an opportunity to achieve their fullest potential.
+G-5.01 Excellence in Education (Rev. 2008; Rev. 2019)

-To develop the best possible program in school
+The Michigan Association of School Boards urges local and intermediate boards of education to promote educational excellence in our schools by setting high standards for academic performance and affording each student an opportunity to achieve his or her fullest potential.

-districts, the MASB urges that all boards explore the greatest possible use of best practices in teaching, improved management techniques, educational research and evaluation programs.
+To develop the best possible program in school districts, the MASB urges that all boards explore the greatest possible use of best practices in teaching, improved management techniques, educational research and evaluation programs.
 The MASB also urges all boards to make available to other boards of education any significant findings as to results or effectiveness of such techniques and programs.

-G-5.05 Student-Centered Education
+G-5.05 Student-Centered Education (2004; Rev. 2019)